Yue Yang

 Chapel Hill, NC, 27599

-I am currently a first-year Computer Science PhD student at The University of North Carolina at Chapel Hill (UNC-CH) , under the co-supervision of Prof. Daniel J. Szafir and Prof. Gedas Bertasius.
+I am currently a Computer Science PhD student at The University of North Carolina at Chapel Hill (UNC-CH) , under the co-supervision of Prof. Daniel J. Szafir and Prof. Gedas Bertasius.
 Prior to embarking on this academic journey, I pursued my Master’s degree in Computer Science at the Georgia Institute of Technology (GaTech).
 During my time at GaTech, I worked closely with Prof. Matthew Gombolay.
 I was fortunate to collaborate with Prof. Greg Turk as well.
 It’s a true privilege to have worked with these outstanding academics.

 I believe in Slow Science.